silx-kit/silx/doc/source/modules/gui/gallery.rst

          :align: center
      - :class:`DataFileDialog` is a dialog that allows users to select any datasets or groups from any HDF5-like file.
-It features a file browser that can also browse the content of HDF5 file is if they were directories.
+It features a file browser that can also browse the content of HDF5 file as if they were directories.
    * - .. image:: dialog/img/imagefiledialog_h5.png
          :height: 150px